JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/latest/custom-homotopy.md

 <h3 class="section-head" id="h-data-structure"><a href="#h-data-structure">Constructing the homotopy data structures </a></h3>

-... something about the API (link to API docs section) ...
+A custom homotopy has to satisfy a [certain interface](https://www.juliahomotopycontinuation.org/HomotopyContinuation.jl/latest/homotopies.html#Interface-for-custom-homotopies-1).
+We start with the data structure for the homotopy.

-Since $\tilde{H}$ is the standard straight-line homotopy all its derivatives are already implemented and we can reuse them.
+A homotopy is represented by a [`struct`](https://docs.julialang.org/en/stable/manual/types/#Composite-Types-1) which is a subtype of [`Homotopies.AbstractHomotopy`](https://www.juliahomotopycontinuation.org/HomotopyContinuation.jl/latest/homotopies.html#HomotopyContinuation.HomotopiesBase.AbstractHomotopy).
-Each homotopy is represented as a struct.
+Since $\tilde{H}$ is the standard straight-line homotopy we can reuse this implementation to safe us some work since homotopies compose easily.
 ```julia
 using HomotopyContinuation